Metal ammine complex: Ligand exchange and redox reactions

 Since ammonia is a stronger ligand in the spectrochemical series than water, metal ammine complexes are stabilized relative to the corresponding aquo complexes.
 For similar reasons, metal ammine complexes are less strongly oxidizing than are the corresponding aquo complexes.
 The latter property is illustrated by the stability of [Co(NH3)6](3+) in aqueous solution and the nonexistence of [Co(H2O)6](3+) (which would oxidize water).

 Acid-base reactions

 Once complexed to a metal ion, ammonia is no longer basic.
 This property is illustrated by the stability of some metal ammine complexes in strong acid solutions.
 When the M–NH3 bond is weak, the ammine ligand dissociates and protonation ensues.
 The behavior is illustrated by the respective non-reaction and reaction with [Co(NH3)6](3+) and [Ni(NH3)6](2+) toward aqueous acids.
+Related is the reaction of mercury(II) chloride with ammonia (Calomel reaction), where the resulting mercuric amidochloride is highly insoluble.

 The ammine ligands are more acidic than is ammonia (pKa ~ 33).
 For highly cationic complexes such as [Pt(NH3)6](4+), the conjugate base can be obtained.
 The deprotonation of cobalt(III) ammine-halide complexes, e.g. [CoCl(NH3)5](2+) labilises the Co–Cl bond, according to the Sn1CB mechanism.